tripleee/SmokeDetector-wiki/Guidance-for-Blacklisting-and-Watching.md

   * We will be removing patterns periodically; you can reduce the risk of having useful patterns removed by proactively removing patterns you no longer are interested in, or which produce very uncertain value.
   * Autoflagging weight for this reason is technically forced to stay at 1.
   * Smoke Detector will regard these rules as "experimental"; it will not alert in other rooms than Charcoal HQ if there are hits solely from this set of rules.

+### Ongoing Campaign

+The blacklisting guidance relaxes the criteria for blacklisting a web site when it is promoted in a spam post which we identify as being part of an "ongoing campaign".
+This basically means that the spam incident is substantially similar to a number of other recent spam posts which already fulfill the stricter blacklisting criteria.
+In practice, this helps us trigger blacklisting early for sites which are clearly part of an ongoing promotion, where we can be reasonably sure that the only purpose of the site is to have a different URL than the other sites used in the campaign.
+(This is called "snowshoe spamming" -- the tactic is to spread your footprint across many sites so as to evade trivial duplicate detection.)

 ## How to Blacklist or Watch Something